nalin-mathur15/primes/README.md

 ### Mathematical Background

 Primes of the form $n^2+1$ are a fascinating subset of prime numbers.
 While evaluating natural numbers of the form $n^2+1$ is simple, determining which of these are prime presents interesting mathematical challenges.
 This implementation provides a computational approach to explore these patterns.
+For the remainder of this README, primes of the form $n^2+1$ will be referred to as $q$-primes.

 ## Features

-- **Prime Generation**: Efficiently finds all primes of the form $n^2+1$ up to a given bound
+- **Prime Generation**: Efficiently finds all $q$-primes up to a given bound
 - **Gap Analysis**: Calculates gaps between consecutive primes in the sequence
 - **Memory Efficient**: Optimised algorithms for handling large upper bounds
 - **Array Output**: Prints structured arrays suitable for further analysis